 Rookie Player Sets:

-Rookie sets contain cards which are recognized as true rookie cards by the industry.
+Rookie sets contain cards which are recognized as official rookie cards by the industry.
 Some sources include Leaf and OPC issues.
 If these are requested by the collector who has requested the set, then the composite will include those cards when it is loaded.
 Once the set goes live there will be no additions/deletions made to the set.

 HOF and Key Card Sets:

 Additions to the HOF and Key Card sets are possible.
 Every year new HOF inductions are made.
 In addition, some players may have performed well enough in recent years to warrant addition to All-Time sets.
 In some cases only one card will qualify for addition to the set.
 There are some cases where several cards may qualify.
 In a Key Card set members will be polled for their opinion.
 The majority vote will determine which card is added.
 If less than 50% of the members polled respond, then experts at PSA will select the card for addition.
 Additions to HOF sets requiring a rookie card are updated as requested and in some cases may also require a poll amongst set registrants.
 If the set requires rookie cards, only the cards which are recognized as official rookie cards for the player will be accepted.
 A list of these cards can be found in the Ultimate Rookie Card Encyclopedia.
 In the rookie sets, multiple cards may be accepted for each player.
 In the case in which a HOFer does not have a rookie and or popular/mainstream issue card, this player will not be included in the HOF Team and Key Card sets which require a specific card.
 HOF sets that allow any card for a particular player will be updated as new inductions are made and brought to our attention.